-Leukemia is a serious medical condition, a type of cancer which begins in the bone marrow and gradually leads to the excess production of abnormal white cells.
+Leukemia is a serious medical condition, a type of cancer that begins in the bone marrow and gradually leads to the excess production of abnormal white cells.
 The condition can be acute or chronic, requiring a careful treatment plan and permanent monitoring.
 While acute leukemia is a medical emergency, the chronic version requires long-term treatment.
 This is why doctors recommend patients use a Leukemia app to track and manage their treatment and condition over time.

-Health apps can be valuable tools for those who have been diagnosed with leukemia, providing assistance whereas medication management is concerned.
+Health apps can be valuable tools for those who have been diagnosed with leukemia, providing assistance where medication management is concerned.
 They increase the chance of medication adherence and allow one to carefully monitor the symptoms experienced.
-CareClinic is a health app that you can be used as a health tracker by those suffering from different types of leukemia or any other chronic disease.
+CareClinic is a health app that can be used as a health tracker by those suffering from different types of leukemia or any other chronic disease.

 According to the Leukemia and Lymphoma Society, in the United States, every three minutes someone is diagnosed with blood cancer.
 Over 170.000 new cases of leukemia and other types of blood cancer have been diagnosed in 2018.
-In the future, the numbers of people diagnosed with leukemia will continue to increase (at least 10%).
+In the future, the number of people diagnosed with leukemia will continue to increase (at least 10%).

 CareClinic’s health app can ensure treatment adherence